 Major League Baseball Players Alumni Association brings Legends for Youth baseball clinic series to Lakewood, N.J.

-Players attending* include 1980 Philadelphia Phillies World Series champion Dickie Noles *and All-Star second baseman *Mickey Morandini, as well as Glenn Borgmann, Bob Kaiser, Derrick May, Ross Moschitto, Frank Rodriguez *and *Al Santorini.These eight players combine for 57 seasons, 2,160 hits and 3,272 games in Major League Baseball.
+Players attending* include 1980 Philadelphia Phillies World Series champion Dickie Noles, as well as Kevin Bearse, Glenn Borgmann, Bob Kaiser, Cole Kimball, Mark Leiter, Derrick May *and *Al Santorini.These players combine for 50 seasons and 2,030 games in Major League Baseball.

 Clinic details: